schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cartridge

-A existent tax preparer slips a robust buyout at a anteroom.
+A existent tax preparer slips a robust buyout at an anteroom.

 ## Freestyle